 CBD is one of the two more well-known compounds that come from cannabis.
 Unlike its sibling THC, it’s non-psychoactive.
 People most commonly use it to treat symptoms of anxiety, and also to reduce symptoms of diseases such as arthritis and osteoporosis.

 You can consume this compound in a variety of ways.
-It comes in several forms, like oil and vaping liquid.
+It comes in several forms, like Full Spectrum or Broad Spectrum Cbd oil tinctures and vaping liquid.
 There are products on the market, such as lotions or oils that you can put on your skin to absorb, as well as gummies and other edibles to consume directly.

 However, since most CBD products are processed, people sometimes fear an allergic reaction when consuming CBD products.
 This is where CBDA comes in: it’s simply unprocessed CBD, which is safer for people with allergies to consume.